Dentist-Approved

 How long do they last?

 Tooth gems can last anywhere from a few months to a few years depending on the design, placement, and how well you care for them!
-Small gems might last well over a year or more, while larger gems or more detailed designs may only see a few months.
+Small gems might last well over a year or more, while larger gems or more detailed designs may only last a few months.

 Will it hurt or cause sensitivity?